MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

  - [configparser](https://pypi.org/project/configparser/3.7.1) 3.7.1

 ### Running a SCRAL module from the source code
-To give to developers the possibility to quickly switch between different configuration, SCRAL can work also using configuration files.
+To give to developers the possibility to quickly switch between different configurations, SCRAL can work also using configuration files.
 The configuration files must be called “preference.json”.
 If nothing is specified, in each module folder, the default configuration file must be stored inside "config/local".

-When you start working with SCRAL, you can decide if you prefer to modify the content of the default file, or if you want to create a new folder inside the already present "config" folder (e.g.: "config/my_config_folder").
+When you start working with SCRAL, you can decide if you prefer to modify the content of the default file, or if you want to create a new folder inside the already existing "config" folder (e.g.: "config/my_config_folder").

-To start a execution just go in the SCRAL main folder and run the following command:
+To start an execution just go in the SCRAL main folder and run the following command:
 ```bash
 python <module_name>/<start_module.py> -p <my_config_folder>
 ```
-For example, if you want to start the SCRAL integrating the smart glasses module and you want to store your preferences inside: "smart_glasses/config/test/preferences.json", you can run the following command:
+For example, if you want to start the SCRAL tha integrates the smart glasses module and you want to store your preferences inside: "smart_glasses/config/test/preferences.json", you can run the following command:
 ```bash
 python smart_glasses/start_smart_glasses.py -p test
 ```